nubomedia-vtt/doc-kurento-room-client-android/source/DevelopersGuide.rst

         }
     }

+The identifier, 123, is just a randomly selected number and you may use any integer you wish.
+The generic idea is that when you send a request with a specific id number, you will know that a received response is bound to that particular request pointed by the identifier.

 Dealing with errors
 ===================
 If you run this example multiple times you will notice that the ``onRoomResponse`` may not always appear, so what's wrong?
 Fill in the ``onRoomError`` event to see if there are error messages: